Dirichlet forms and ultrametric Cantor sets associated to higher-rank graphs

 \section{Dirichlet forms and heat kernels}

 According to \cite{Kig2010}, we can prove various interesting results for the metric measure space that has a volume doubling property with respect to an ultrametric on the space.
-The measure $\mu$ on $\PB_\Lambda$ has a volume doubling property with respect to the both ultrametric $d^{(s)}$ and $d_{w_\delta}$ on $\PB_\Lambda$, which is proved in Proposition~\ref{prop:VD_ds} and Proposition~\ref{prop:VD-kBD}.
+The measure $\mu$ on $\PB_\Lambda$ has a volume doubling property with respect to the both ultrametric $d^{(s)}$ and $d_{w_\delta}$ on $\PB_\Lambda$.
+The former will be proved in Proposition~\ref{prop:VD_ds} and the latter will become clear when we show Theorem~\ref{thm:asymp-metrics}.
 Moreover, we show that there exists a heat kernel $p_t$ of a process associated to the Dirichlet form $Q_s$ and discuss the asymptotic behavior of $p_t$ after.